openhab/openhab-docs/_addons_transformations/scale/readme.md

 Transform a given input by matching it between limits of ranges.
 The input string must be in numerical format.

-The file is expected to exist in the `transform` directory and its ending has to be `.scale`.
+The file is expected to exist in the `transform` configuration directory and its ending has to be `.scale`.
 It should follow the format given in the table below.

 Range expressions always contain two parts.
-The range to scale on, which is located *left* from the equality sign and the corresponding output string on the right of it.
+The range to scale on, which is located left from the equality sign and the corresponding output string on the right of it.
 A range consists of two bounds.
 Both are optional, the range is then open.
 Both bounds can be inclusive or exclusive.

 | Scale Expression | Returns XYZ when the given Value is |